googlefonts/googlesans/docs/MAINTAINER.md

     * `com.schriftgestaltung.customParameters` for carrying build-relevant metadata like PANOSE values
   * Global:
     * `GSDimensionPlugin.Dimensions` for storing Glyphs.app's metadata for stem thicknesses
-    * `com.github.googlei18n.ufo2ft.featureWriters` for build-relevant options on how to generate OpenType layout data
     * `public.skipExportGlyphs` for listing glyph names that should not be exported to the final fonts

 </details>